TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Index.rst

 While the underlying TypoScript syntax is described in this chapter, both usages and their details are found in standalone manuals:

-- The :doc:`TypoScript Reference <t3tsref:Index>` goes into details about `Frontend TypoScript`.
+-  The :doc:`TypoScript Reference <t3tsref:Index>` goes into details about the usage of TypoScript in the frontend.

-- The :doc:`TSconfig Reference <t3tsconfig:Index>` goes into details about configuring the TYPO3 backend for backend users.
+-  The :doc:`TSconfig Reference <t3tsconfig:Index>` goes into details about
+   configuring the TYPO3 backend for backend users.

+In addition, you can find a quick reference guide to TypoScript templates in :doc:`t3ts45:Index`.

+**Table of Contents:**

 .. toctree::
    :titlesonly: